reiryuki/Mi-Sound-Redmi-K40-Magisk-Module/README.md

 - Architecture 64 bit for the Dolby Atmos
 - Magisk installed
 - Miui Core Magisk Module v4.0 or above installed (except you are in Miui ROM)
-- Magisk Delta for the systemless early init mount manifest.xml https://t.me/androidryukimodsdiscussions/100091
+- Recommended to use Magisk Delta for the systemless early init mount manifest.xml https://t.me/androidryukimodsdiscussions/100091

 ## WARNING!!!
 - Possibility of bootloop or even softbrick or a service failure on Read-Only ROM with the Dolby Atmos.